-Students' performance in Ntungamo has been shown disparities in the past few years.
-Whenever the ministry of education releases the Uganda National Examinations, usually students from good and prestigious schools take a lead while those poor ones trail behind them teachers and head teachers have been blamed for the bad results.
-The public has however forgotten that the students who attend such poor schools come from economically lowly family backgrounds.
-This could also be a factor that greatly affects their educational progress and hence the need to carry out this study.
+Students' performance in Mulanda has exhibited disparities in the past few years.
+Whenever the ministry of education releases the Uganda National Examinations results usually students from good and prestigious schools take the lead while those poor ones from Tororo.
+Teachers and head teachers have been blamed for the bad results.
+The public has however forgotten that the students who attend such poor schools come from poverty stricken backgrounds.
+This could also be a factor why the most hit aspect is academic excellence.